 <%=this.CheckBox("enabled").LabelAfter("Enabled").Title("Click to enable.").Styles(vertical_align => "middle")%>

 As you can see in this example, the helpers are methods of the view itself, not of some helper class.
 You will also notice two different kinds of methods.
 One kind takes the name as a string which is meant to evaluate to an object in the ViewData dictionary.
 These methods are extensions of IViewDataContainer, and as such they can be used in any type of view (ViewPage, ViewPage<T>, ViewUserControl, ViewUserControl<T>, ViewMasterPage, ViewMasterPage<T>).
 The other kind takes a lambda expression that refers to a member of ViewData.Model.
-This kind of method extends a new interface that is defined in MvcFluentHtml MvcContrib.FluentHtml:
+This kind of method extends a new interface that is defined in MvcContrib.FluentHtml:

 public interface IViewModelContainer<T> where T : class